The Working Group

 - Ken Bassett, MD, PhD, Centre for Health Services and Policy Research, University of British Columbia, Vancouver

-- Sharon Batt, M.A., Doctoral Fellow, CIHR Training Program in Ethics of Health Research and Policy, Department of Bioethics, Dalhousie University, Halifax
+- Sharon Batt, M.A., PhD, Department of Bioethics, Dalhousie University, Halifax

-- Anne Rochon Ford (ex officio), Women and Health Protection, Toronto
+- Anne Rochon Ford , Executive Director, Canadian Women's Health Network, Toronto

-- Colleen Fuller, Society for Diabetic Rights and Pharmawatch, Vancouver
+- Colleen Fuller, researcher, Canadian Doctors for Medicare, Vancouver

 - Joel Lexchin, MD, School of Health Policy & Management, York University, Toronto